Eva María Moral Pedrero

-Eva María Moral Pedrero also simply known as Eva Moral (born 30 July 1982) is a Spanish paratriathlete.
-She made her maiden Paralympic appearance representing Spain at the 2020 Summer Paralympics.
+Eva María Moral Pedrero (born 30 July 1982), also simply known as Eva Moral, is a Spanish paratriathlete.
+She made her first Paralympic appearance representing Spain at the 2020 Summer Paralympics.

 Career

 She took up the sport of paratriathlon at the age of 32 in 2014 and also took part in able bodied triathlon events before her accident.

 She claimed bronze medal in the 2020 Tokyo|PTWC at the 2020 Summer Paralympics.